jiaxi98/DeepRUOT/README.md

 - Gaussian Mixture Data (20D)

 The examples can be found in the ```notebook``` directory.
 Additionally, the model weights required to reproduce the results in the paper can be found in the ```reproduce_model_weights``` directory.
 Both CUDA-enabled GPU and Mac MPS are supported for computation.

-## Updated
-We plan to release an updated version of DeepRUOT alongside the code for our latest work, CytoBridge, which includes computations on more challenging and complex scRNA datasets (https://arxiv.org/abs/2505.11197).
-Thank you for your patience.

 ## Contact information